Yuanryan/Skilvania/README.md

    - Confirm Supabase project is active
    - Check that `supabase/schema.sql` was executed in SQL Editor
    - Verify RLS policies are correctly applied

+4. **MongoDB connection issues**
+   - Verify `MONGODB_URI` in `.env.local` is correct
+   - Check MongoDB Atlas network access list includes your IP
+   - Ensure database user has proper permissions
+   - Activity logging will fail silently if MongoDB is unavailable (won't break the app)

 ## Contributing